 The adverse event of greatest concern with insulin therapy is hypoglycemia.
 As highlighted in the Topic in Context section above, severe hypoglycemic events can be life threatening and are the major barrier to tight blood glucose control in DM.
 There was no consistent pattern for overall hypoglycemic events or severe hypoglycemic events (see Table 3 and Appendix Table F3).
 One of the eight trials reported a statistically-significant decrease in total hypoglycemic events (BEGIN Basal Bolus Type 2: RR 0.82; 95% CI: 0.69, 0.99), although a decrease of similar magnitude was seen in most of the trials of patients with type 2 DM.
 The BEGIN Once Long trial showed a marked reduction in severe hypoglycemic events with insulin degludec, but this was not reproduced in any of the other trials of degludec.
 The annual incidence of severe hypoglycemic events was remarkably low in the degludec group in that trial (0.003 events per person year).
-No reduction in severe hypoglycemic events was observed in the trials among patients with type 1 DM in whom the risk of severe hypoglycemia is much higher (0.2 to 0.4 events per person-year in the degludec arms of the three trials).
+No reduction in severe hypoglycemia is much higher (0.2 to 0.4 events per person-year in the degludec arms of the three trials).
 There was a consistent 25% to 35% reduction in nocturnal hypoglycemia across all of the trials.
 This reduction in nocturnal hypoglycemia appears to be the primary distinguishing feature of degludec compared with glargine U100 or detemir.